zqwei/explore_ephys_data/README.md

 # explore ephys data
-This is repo for the hand-on lecture on 08/21 -08/22
+This is repo for the hand-on lecture on 08/21.

 ## Dataset Description
+Declear

 ## Analyses tasks